East Ringgold, Ohio

 Unincorporated community in Ohio, U.S.

 East Ringgold is an unincorporated community in Pickaway County, in the U.S. state of Ohio.

 History

-The first settlement at East Ringgold (originally called Grand View Barr) was made in the 1830s.
+The first settlement at East Ringgold (originally called Grand View) was made in the 1830s.
+The town had a wagon-making shop and a sawmill, and a post office from 1855 to 1906.
+Near East Ringgold, three mounds from the "Mound Builders" (the Adena Culture) can be found.